-- $\bullet \ \ Complete dapplication for admission.
-This can be Wilson's form or the Universal College Application.$ - Official final secondary school transcript.
+- Completed application for admission.
+This can be Wilson's form or the Universal College Application. - Official college transcript from all colleges attended.

-- Official college transcript from all colleges attended. - A 500-word essay addressing the reasons the student wishes to attend Wilson College if the applicant has not successfully completed a transferable course that is comparable to our required course in college writing, ENG 108.
+• A graded English paper if the applicant has not successfully completed a transferable course that is comparable to our required course in college writing, ENG 108.